jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 #### Vetting of Contributors

+_The open source community is a meritocracy._
+(Yes, yes we can argue and debate over how true this may actually be.
+Nothing is ever perfect, but generally, this statement holds true for much of the open source community.)

-_The open source community is a meritocracy._ If you write good code that solves a problem and abides by the contribution guidelines, your submission will generally be accepted.
+That is to say, if you write good code that solves a problem and abides by the contribution guidelines, your submission will generally be accepted.
 This elevates you from random community member (and consumer) to code contributor (producer), but does not necessarily grant you any control over the underlying code repository such as changing security settings or reviewing other inbound contributions.

 Most core teams for popular open source repositories have guidelines on who can be added as a core team member.
 These guidelines are often not published, but rather some internal understanding or agreement among current members.
 This means that those guidelines can change over time as core team members change.
 That said, in most cases permissions are gradually increased, giving the user very limited access at first.